ericsnekbytes/batch_image_converter/README.md

 # Batch Image Converter (Tentative Title)

-*NOTE: This project is in-progress*
+*NOTE: This project is in pre-release, wait for a full release for a better install experience*

 Want to easily convert a lot of images to others formats?
 This project is for you!